PranavvParihar/wisecow/IMPORTANT.md

 ## Overview 🌐
 The Wisecow app is deployed on an **AWS Lightsail** instance running a **single-node K3s cluster**.
 The deployment process is fully automated, ensuring that every push triggers the building and deployment of a new Docker image to the cluster.

+## URL 🔗
+You can view the app here: [wisecow.pranavparihar.site](https://wisecow.pranavparihar.site)

 ## Features ✨

 - **Deployment**: